ang037/DP-HLS/docs/docs/index.md

 ## Contributions

 We welcome contributions from the community.
 If you encounter any issues or have suggestions for improvement, please open an issue on GitHub.
 For general inquiries and support, reach out to our team.

-## Citing DP-HLS

-If you use DP-HLS in your research or publications, please cite the following paper:

-Y. Cao, A. Gupta, J. Liang, and Y. Turakhia, “DP-HLS: A high-level synthesis framework for accelerating dynamic programming algorithms in bioinformatics,” 2024.
-[Online].
-Available: https://arxiv.org/abs/2411.03398